pvergnory/chess/README.md

 ## chess features

-- 10x10 bytes board representation: the 8x8 board + 1 square-thick boarder aroud it
+- 10x10 bytes board representation: the 8x8 board + a 1-square thick boarder around it
 - Entire board copy at each new move, so undoing a move is very simple
 - Negamax search with alpha beta pruning
 - Iterative deepening
-- Move ordering : Principle Variation move, killer move, MVV/LVA attacks, other moves
+- Move ordering : Principal Variation move, then "killer move", then MVV/LVA attacks, then other moves
 - Transposition table (using Pengy hash)
 - Evaluation pruning
 - Futility prunning